 - Sophisticated activity reporting

-The right LMS for your organization is the one that best matches your (and your customers’) needs and workflows.
+The right learning platform for your customers is the one that best matches your (and your customers’) needs and workflows.

 How well customers engage with your training determines its success.

 The biggest success driver will likely be whether the training effectively meets customers’ needs.
 If customers don’t think your training is useful, nothing you do will make them feel it’s a good value.